maniha7/My-Work/index.md

-# Independent Programming Projects
+# Max Hadden - Programming Portfolio
-Below are personal projects I have completed February 2021 onwards.
+Below are programming projects I have completed as of February 2021 and beyond.

 # Chess AI (Python & C)
 <https://github.com/maniha7/ChessAI>